vindar/ILI9341_T4/README.md

 DMAMEM uint16_t fb_internal1[240*320];  // an 'internal' frame buffer for double buffering DMAMEM uint16_t fb_internal2[240*320];  // and a third for triple buffering (optional)
 ```
 The buffers above have been placed in the upper 512K (dmamem) portion of the memory to preserve the RAM in the faster lower portion (dtcm).
 The buffers can be placed anywhere in RAM (even in EXTMEM if external ram is present but there will be a huge speed penalty in that case).
-Triple buffering is a bit overkill and double buffering should be good enough for most usage.

-**Remark.** Not using any internal framebuffer is possible but then asynchronous and differential updates will be disabled, removing most of the library benefit... **Use double buffering !**
+**Remark.** Not using any internal framebuffer is possible but then asynchronous and differential updates will be disabled, removing most of the library benefit...
+COnversely, triple buffering is a overkill and usually does not provide any significant improvement over double buffering (and require an additional 150KB of RAM). **ADVICE: use double buffering !**

 #### (c) Diff buffers